101 Weather And Home Weather Station Facts & Tips You Need To Know

 It is really no secret that many manufacturers use the maximum distance able to be obtained between an indoor base station and the outdoor weather sensors as a selling point for their products.
 There is a very important fact they don't tell you straight away and is often added as an afterthought though.

-More often than not, there is at least a few walls, roof or other obstructions between the two devices which will limit the distance the signal can travel.
+More often than not, there are at least a few walls, roofs, or other obstructions between the two devices, which will limit the distance the signal can travel.
 The materials any obstruction consists of also have a large impact on the distance a signal can travel.
 (For example, a glass window will have very little effect on signal strength, while a metal construction will almost completely block a signal.)

 88) Be Careful Where You Place Your Indoor Display Console

-There are basically 3 main reasons for the importance of correctly placing your indoor weather station for optimal readings.
+There are basically three main reasons for the importance of correctly placing your indoor weather station for optimal readings.

 By having your indoor device closely resemble outside weather trends, you get a better and more complete picture of all weather conditions (both inside and outside), as well as a global overview of how these atmospheric conditions compare and interact with each other.

-When you have a weather station that displays both indoor and outdoor weather conditions, it is very impractical and very confusing to have 2 completely different trending weather conditions displayed right next to each other.
-(This can happen very easily in rooms like bathrooms or kitchens, where variables like humidity and temperature fluctuates often and extensively, creating very inaccurate measurements.)
+When you have a weather station that displays both indoor and outdoor weather conditions, it is very impractical and very confusing to have two completely different trending weather conditions displayed right next to each other.
+(This can happen very easily in rooms like bathrooms or kitchens, where variables like humidity and temperature fluctuate often and extensively, creating very inaccurate measurements.)